anamikaGIT1/-Analyzing-Sherlock-A-Data-Approach/README.md

 ## Project Structure
 - `Final_Project.ipynb`: Main Jupyter notebook containing the analysis
-- `data/`: Directory containing the text files of Sherlock Holmes stories (if applicable)
+- `SH/`, `Sherlock/`: Directory containing the text files of Sherlock Holmes stories
-- `images/`: Directory for storing generated visualizations

 ## How to Run
 1. Clone this repository